Taiwanese Mandarin: Auxiliary verbs

-Another example of the influence of Minnanyu grammar on Guoyu is the use of 會 huì as "to be" (a copula) before adjectives, in addition to the usual meanings "would" or "will".
-Compare typical ways to render "Are you hot?" and "I am (not) hot" in Putonghua, Guoyu, and Minnanyu:
+Another example of the influence of Hokkien grammar on Guoyu is the use of 會 huì as "to be" (a copula) before adjectives, in addition to the usual meanings "would" or "will".
+Compare typical ways to render "Are you hot?" and "I am not hot" in Putonghua, Guoyu, and Hokkien:

 The use of 會 to express "will" — as in 他會來嗎?
 Tā huì lái ma?
 'Will he come?' — is also a notable feature of Guoyu.
 It is not necessarily considered ungrammatical in Putonghua, but is very rare.
 Sanders (1992), analyzing speech by groups of Mandarin speakers from Taipei and Beijing, found that the latter group never used 會 to mean 'will' in this manner spontaneously (preferring instead 他来吗?
 Tā lái ma?).
 For them, speakers of Mandarin from Taiwan may be perceived as overusing 會.